frederic-perez/AmE-dictionary/data/idioms.md

 __green folding__ Paper money, especially in large amounts. _How much green folding is this repair job gonna cost me?_
 __green with envy__ Very jealous.
 __greener pastures__ :two: A better or more exciting job or place.
+__grifter__ Someone who swindles other people. _Mom, don’t be a fool and give this guy more money when he hasn’t done a single part of this job right so far.
+He’s a total grifter!_
 __grill (someone) (about something)__ To question or interrogate someone intensely and relentlessly (about something).
 __grind (someone’s) gears__ To greatly or specifically irritate or annoy someone.
 __gripe about (someone or something)__ To complain, often continually and in an irritating manner, about someone or something. _I turned the thermostat up, so you all can stop griping about how cold it is in here, thanks._